-Curtains vary according to cleanability, ultraviolet light deterioration, oil and dust retention, noise absorption, fire resistance, and life span.
+Curtains differ in cleanability, UV light damage, oil and dust clinging, sound absorption, fire resistance, and length of use.

 Sheer curtain or net curtain is made from translucent fabric such as cotton lace or loosely woven polyester.